Banner Image

 "NEW STAINED GLASS WINDOWS AND REREDOS AT ST.-JOHN’S. THE LATE MR. EDWARD LANCASTER.
 J.P.

 Two new stained glass windows and reredos, placed in the chancel of St. John’s, Barnsley, by- Mr. E. G. Lancaster, in remembrance-of his father, the late Mr. Edward Lancaster, J. P. were dedicated on Sunday last.
 The new additions are a great improvement to the appearance of the church; they are in every way worthy of their object, and their place.
 Of their kind they are of the best.
 The large east window of the church was filled with stained glass by the late Mr. Lancaster in memory of his deceased wife, now fully visible to the people.
 It represents in five glowing light, the Ascension of Our Lord, a fine conception of the glorious scene admirably executed.
 The new windows, companion subjects, depict, one the Crucifixion, the-other the Resurrection of Christ.
 The windows are of three lights.
 The Crucifixion scene depicts the Saviour on His cross at the moment when His-mother and the loved disciple together meet in front of the Suffering One, and His words appear on shields at the base, Woman, behold thy son,” “Behold thy mother,” and the words His prophecy, If I be lifted up I will draw all men unto me.’’
 The Resurrection scene shows Mary Magdalene at the tomb, the angels informing her, “He is not here; He is risen” Christ himself, unknown to the woman who had come to anoint his body, standing in-the background looking upon her.
 The colours are rich, the design and execution admirable.
 The reredos of carved oak.
 So far been-completed, it beautiful specimen of work.
 The centre piece, representing the Last Supper, when the-disciples in sorrowing wonder hear the words.
-This in remembrance of me,” in outline, the face of Christ being the really finished, bat it promises to be in every tray a fitting centre to the very effective framework.
-The window»>are by Percy Bacon, Bros., London.
-The reredos by Mr. Hedley, of Newcastle, whose work tin some the cathedrals of late years has won the highest praise".
+This in remembrance of me,” in outline, the face of Christ being the really finished, but it promises to be in every tray a fitting centre to the very effective framework.
+The windows are by Percy Bacon, Bros., London.
+The reredos by Mr. Hedley, of Newcastle, whose work in some of the cathedrals of late years has won the highest praise".

 Percy Bacon would again be working with Ralph Hedley in 1899 at North Creake, Norfolk, in 1903 at St Chad's, Bensham, and 1909 at Newcastle Cathedral.